Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 NEVER Use Hydrogen Peroxide Daily in Toothpaste

-Hydrogen peroxide is an effective whitening agent at low concentrations (1-3%) when used occasionally.
-But daily brushing with hydrogen peroxide damages gum tissue, causes chemical irritation, and can delay healing.
-Some viral “toothpaste making formula” videos recommend mixing baking soda with hydrogen peroxide into a paste.
+Hydrogen peroxide is a good whitening agent at low concentrations (1-3%) especially if used from time to time.
+However, daily brushing with hydrogen peroxide will harm gum tissue, cause chemical irritation, and even slow down the healing process.
+Some viral “toothpaste making formula” videos that circulate on the internet show baking soda being mixed with hydrogen peroxide to make a paste.
 This is not safe for daily use.

 We address whitening safely in Recipe #3.
 Never daily, never undiluted, never as a scrubbing paste.
 Our Natural Toothpaste Recipes prioritize safety over trends.
 Effective whitening Natural Toothpaste Recipes use calcium carbonate, not harsh chemicals.